calvinchankf/ierg4210/README.md

 * Secured validation and sanitization in both back-end and front-end to prevent SQL injection, XSS attack, CSRF injection…etc.
 * hosting : AWS EC2

-Since it is very useful, I have taped a demo video for it.
+Since it is very useful, I have taped a demo video for it(sorry, i don't have a sexy noise =P)
 <https://www.dropbox.com/s/5x8r7srrm1e4bk3/phase5.avi>

 ## Screenshots